MoAmr/modern-java-recipes/README.md

 it generates.
 The CompletableFuture class, discussed in the rest of this chapter, provides a better way to react when a Future completes.</h4>

+<h3><u>Note:</u></h3><h4>If you want to explicitly complete a CompletableFuture,
+giving it a value or causing it to throw an exception when the get method is invoked, use the completedFuture, complete, or the completeExceptionally methods.</h4>

 --------------------------------------------------------------------------